Farmington River water at Burlington Connecticut

 Best flows

 Use USGS 01186000 at Riverton with the CT DEEP flow plan.
-Stable, cool releases are easiest to fish; very low clear water demands stealth, while high releases make ledges and crossings a poor bet.
+Stable, cool releases are easiest to fish.
+Very low clear water demands stealth, while high releases make ledges and crossings a poor bet.

-When to skip
+When to leave

 Skip or shorten the trout plan when the water is warming, the exact TMA rule is unclear, flows are rising fast, road access is overcrowded, or a protected refuge area is part of the route you planned to fish.